crisfeim/crisfe.im/content/posts/2025.05.13.making-the-ai-suffer-so-you-dont-have-to/index.md

 That was the starting point of this experiment: building a system that not only automatically generates code from specifications, but compiles it, tests it, and repeats until it gets it right — without human intervention.

 The idea was to turn the developer's role into writing tests, hitting the execute button, and disappearing.
 If the model makes mistakes, let it correct itself.
 If it crashes, let it get back up.
-If it gives up... well, let it not give up.
+If it gives up... well, let's give it a break.

 In this article, I'll tell you how I set up this automation system with feedback loops and what I learned in the process.